 This track allows you to see native birds, pristine native bush and a view of a waterfall.
 Part way in is a short non-exit detour to the cliff edge, which gives a birds-eye view of the Iron Gates Gorge itself.
 The Iron Gates Gorge is a narrow chasm where the Oroua River squeezes between the walls of sheer-sided cliffs as it leaves behind its remote backcountry headwaters and spills into farmland on its way to the sea.

 It is a great tramping track, however a few logs and roots still exist on the track, so take care.
-About 5 minutes into the track, you will cross over the Umutoi Stream via a wooden-arched bridge, then continue up hilll again.
-When this track levels out, the entrance to the Iron Gates Gorge - Stoats Trap Track is signposted on the left (Note: the Rifle Range is just past this entrance and occasionally hunters sight in their rifles, so do not be alarmed if shots are heard).
-Please return via this track or by walking up stream to the camp ground.
-Access across the farm to car park from the Gorge is not permitted.
+About 5 minutes into the track, you will cross over the Umutoi Stream via a wooden-arched bridge, then continue up hill again.
+When this track levels out, the entrance to the Iron Gates Gorge – Stoats Trap Track is signposted on the left (Note: the Rifle Range is just past this entrance and occasionally hunters sight in their rifles, so do not be alarmed if shots are heard).
+Please return via this track or by walking up stream to the camp ground as access across the farmland to car park from the Gorge is not permitted.